KrumaKruma/MinimaHopping/docs/GETTING_STARTED/theory.rst

 ~~~~~~~~~~~~~~~~~~~
 Doing MD with clusters at high temperature can lead to its fragmentation.
 This is not desired in global optimization since the global optimum is not fragmented.
 Therefore we implemented DBSCAN which is checking if a cluster is fragmented during the MD.
 If this is the case the velocities are aligned for each cluster towards
 the center of mass.
 This enables to fix the cluster fragmentation during the MD.
-Furthermore, it is enjured that the MD is not stopped with a fragmented cluster.
+Furthermore, it is ensured that the MD is not stopped with a fragmented cluster.

 Distinguishing Structures